 Hidden, but in plain view, who is this mysterious Fairy?
-It could be someone seated near you in a restaurant or passes you in a grocery aisle.
+It could be someone near you in a grocery aisle, or a jogger out for a morning run.
 While you might not recognize them, what they leave behind is clearly visible.

 No, they are not the tooth fairy, though there is a similarity as both leave a present.
 These elusive fairies play a game of hide and seek with a unique gift, a book, wrapped in a ribbon and bow.
 A label is adhered to the front cover with a clever illustration of wings rising from the open pages of a book.
 The finder is directed to take the book, read it, then return it for the next person to find.

 My first encounter with a Book Fairy was on Twitter.
 A Canadian Fairy had posted a picture of a book, wrapped with a green ribbon and propped on a park bench.
 The tweet included a location where the book could be found.
 I had come across a new mystery.
 Who are Book Fairies, and how did all of this come about?
 I had to learn more.
 As I delved deeper into the shadowy depths of Fairyland, I found an amazing group of book lovers.

 Book Fairies are a growing international organization with one goal: to get more books into the hands of readers.
 The movement started in 2017, when a London based organization, Books on the Underground, left copies of books on the London underground transportation system.
 Commuters were encouraged to read the book, take a couple of pictures to post on social media, then return the book to the underground for another traveler to find.

 As more book lovers joined in, the name shifted to Book Fairies and the start of a new organization: I Believe in Book Fairies.
 When Emma Watson, famed for her role as Hermione Granger in the Harry Potter Series, became involved, the concept turned into a worldwide effort.
 Pictures of the intrepid Emma hiding books in London, Paris and other cities sparked a new interest.